 You get a fire starter and diamond sharpener built on the sheath with the Survival Orange, but those extra bells cost you almost double the price.

 Versus the Mora Companion

-The Companion is a great buy for bushcrafters, but those who want more heft and thicker blades can turn to the Orange for unbeatable value.
+The Companion is a great buy for bushcrafters, but those who want more heft and thicker blades can turn to the Orange for an unbeatable value.
 The blade thickness lets you do more.

 |8.8 inches length||153 grams||Made from carbon steel blade||3.17 blade thickness millimeter||The handle is made of a soft rubber grip material||The sheath is made of plastic material|